bitstadium/HockeySDK-Android/README.md

   ```
 4. Build your app.

-The crucial part in this is the `tools:node="remove"` part which will make sure the complete node will get removed from the resulting manifest file.
+The crucial part in this is the `tools:node="remove"`-part which will make sure the complete node will get removed from the resulting manifest file.

 **Note:** If you later decide to use update distribution or any of your apps' dependencies requires write access to external storage, you will have to revert this change.